luebken/crossplane/docs/getting-started-step-by-step/00-overview.md

 The guide consists of 4 parts with individual steps:

 * 1.)
 [Setup](01-setup.md): Setting up Crossplane on Kubernetes.
-    * Create a K8s Cluster
+    * Access a Kubernetes cluster
     * Install the Crossplane CLI
     * Install the Crossplane Runtime
 * 2a.)
 [Using Managed Resources from AWS](02a-managed-resources-aws.md): Connect Crossplane to manage AWS resources.